catseye/stringie/README.md

 From this we can see that the Underload program to be interpreted is passed directly in the first command-line argument to the executable.

+However, there is also a form by which the Underload program can be read from a file:

+    ./bin/stringie from example.ul

 Included materials
 ------------------